AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/insights-dashboard-feature-overview.md

 * Selecting all events will show list of events scheduled within the next 90 days
 * Activity details card in this section has preview option
 * Filter includes “Search”, “Show only invited events”, and “Date Range”

+>[!NOTE]
+>
+>If your Account or Opportunity has more than 800 contacts, the dashboard will not display any data.
+However, you can go to individual contacts to see their insights and engagement.
+If your Account has more than 800 contacts, "Show Account Level Activity" will be disabled.